brandur/sorg/content/drafts/postgres-sortsupport.md

 string in as possible (although made somewhat more complicated by locales).
-My only ever patch to Postgres was implementing SortSupport for the `macaddr` type, which was quite easy because although it's a pass-by-reference type, its values are only six bytes long [1].
-On a 64-bit machine we have room for all six bytes, and on 32-bits we sample the MAC address' first four bytes.
+My only ever patch to Postgres was implementing SortSupport for the `macaddr` type, which was quite trivial because although it's pass-by-reference, its values are only six bytes long [1].
+On a 64-bit machine we have room for all six bytes, and on 32-bit we sample the MAC address' first four bytes.

 Some abbreviated keys are more complex.
 The implementation for the `numeric` type, which allows variable scale and